4th Czech health minister resigns since start of pandemic | Health

 Arenberger, the director of Prague's University Hospital Vinohrady, was only sworn in by President Milos Zeman on April 7.

-He has been recently under fire from the media due to alleged irregularities in his tax returns.
+He has been recently under fire from the media because of alleged irregularities in his tax returns.
 He declared he owned more assets and had a higher income after he became a government minister than in the preceding years.

 It also emerged that he was renting one of his undeclared properties to the university hospital.
 That deal was signed before he was appointed its director.

-Arenberger took office after his predecessor, Jan Blatny, was fired over his handling of the pandemic, including imposing strict conditions for the use of experimental drugs to treat COVID-19 patients and refusal to accept Russia's Sputnik V vaccine, which has not been approved the European Union's drug regulator.
+Arenberger took office after his predecessor, Jan Blatny, was fired over his handling of the pandemic, including imposing strict conditions for the use of experimental drugs to treat COVID-19 patients and his refusal to accept Russia's Sputnik V vaccine, which hasn't been approved the European Union's drug regulator.

 Blatny had taken over the job on Oct.
 29 to replace epidemiologist Roman Prymula, who was dismissed after he was photographed visiting a restaurant that should have been closed as part of the country's restrictive measures.